Healthy twist on the broccoli cheddar casserole childhood favorite with broccoli, cheddar cheese, Greek yogurt and quinoa.

 I’m currently doing some tastings of the various Greek yogurts out there to latch onto a favorite.
 I really liked Chobani, but I’m curious — What are some of your favorites?

-Here’s a Broccoli – Cheese – Quinoa Casserole Tart I made for my column on The Weiser Kitchen on-line magazine using Chobani.
-It was so good, and full of protein from yogurt, cheese, and quinoa.
+One of the dishes I made with the Chobani was this updated broccoli and cheddar tart, perfect for a vegetarian dinner – since it’s packed with protein from yogurt, cheese, and quinoa.
 It’s a grownup healthier version of the familiar gooey childhood favorite topped with Ritz crackers.
 In this version, mayonnaise is swapped out for yogurt and mixed with curry and cayenne for a warming touch.
-Heavy cream is replaced by a mere ¼ cup of half and half, and the crackers are nixed.
-Cooked quinoa is added for additional protein.
+Heavy cream is replaced by a mere ¼ cup of half and half, and the crackers are nixed completely.
+Cooked quinoa provides additional protein.

 Add 1 cup chopped roasted chicken pieces to the mixture and bake.
 The baking time shouldn’t be affected.